-Moncler is aware that the path to sustainable development requires policies, tools and multiple lines of action on environmental issues.
-Responsibility towards future generations calls for a strong commitment to carefully using natural resources and minimising impacts.
+Moncler is aware that the path to sustainable development requires policies, tools, and lines of action on environmental issues.
+Responsibility towards future generations calls for a strong commitment to carefully using natural resources and minimizing impacts.

-Given the nature of Moncler’s business model, in which production is mainly outsourced to external suppliers, its most significant environmental impacts are indirect.
+Given the nature of Moncler’s business model, in which production is mainly outsourced to external suppliers, its most significant environmental impacts are indirect (scope 3).
 The Company uses its influence insofar as possible to promote sound environmental practices among its production and logistics suppliers, in an effort to limit the indirect impact generated by the production and distribution of its products.
-With regard to direct environmental impacts (scope 1 and scope 2), i.e., those caused by offices, stores, logistics centres, and the production site in Romania, in line with previous years, Moncler concentrated its
+With regard to direct environmental impacts (scope 1 and scope 2), i.e., those caused by offices, stores, logistics centres, and the production site in Romania, as in previous years Moncler concentrates its

 • purchasing electricity from renewable sources;